theemmailori/Varaus-App/README.md

-# savoria-lemon-app
+# Varaus-App

-This is a Restaurant Web Application.
+This is a Web Application for Restaurants.

 ### Frontend